Assault With Deadly Weapon Attorney Stockton

 There is a lot at stake when you have this charge so you want to make sure that you have the strongest case possible.
 The only way to have the strongest defense possible is to have an experienced criminal defense attorney on your side.

-We suggest that you contact us immediately for your no obligation consultation.
+We suggest that you contact us immediately.
 This will give us a good amount of time to build up your defense and make sure you have the best possible outcome possible.